 Who This Is For

 Claude Code users who want consistent output You know Claude Code works.
 You've seen it nail something complex.
 But you need it to work that way on every task — not just when you spend 20 minutes crafting the perfect prompt.
-Tekk makes the structured input the default.
+As the Claude Code creator shared about his own workflow, the key is making structured input the default, not a discipline you maintain manually.
+That's exactly what Tekk does.

 Solo founders using Claude Code to ship No senior architect on the team.
 You're making architecture calls in domains you're not deep in.
 Tekk searches the web for current best practices and puts them in the spec.
 You get a real plan, not a guess.